mike99mac/nagios-doc/README.md

 This documents installing Apache v2.4.52 and Debian v4.5.1 on Ubuntu Desktop v22.04 on a Raspberry Pi 4.

 ## Prepare the server
-To prepare for installations of Apache and Nagios, perform the following steps
+To prepare for installations of Apache and Nagios, perform the following steps.

 - Install Ubuntu Desktop 22.04 on the platform of your choice.
 - Open a terminal session.
-- Refresh the system.
+- Refresh the system:

 ```
 $ sudo apt update